-Qualified Trader: means a Client who was introduced to Safecap by the Introducer in accordance with the Code and Agreement and identified by a tracker ID assigned to such Introducer by the Company provided that:
+Qualified Trader means a Client who was introduced to Safecap by the Introducer in accordance with the Code and Agreement and identified by a tracker ID assigned to such Introducer by Company provided that:

-Such Client has been approved by Safecap and has made a minimum real money deposit in line with Safecap rules; and/or
+- Such Client has been approved by Safecap and has made a minimum real money deposit in line with Safecap’s rules; and/or

-with respect to Introducers paid under the Company’s CPA plan, the Client has generated spreads in the amount specified in the CPA table detailed in appendix A to the Agreement or any other activity level agreed by the Parties in writing; and/or
+- with respect to Introducers paid under Company’s CPA plan, the Client has generated spreads in the amount specified in the CPA table detailed in Appendix A to the Agreement; or any other activity level agreed by the Parties in writing; and/or